markjosephcampbell/Multi_Blockchain_Wallet/README.md

 ### 2. Setup constants

-- In a separate file, `constants.py`, set the following constants:
+- In a separate file, `constants.py`, I set the following constants:
   - `BTC = 'btc'`
   - `ETH = 'eth'`
   - `BTCTEST = 'btc-test'`

-- In `wallet.py`, import all constants: `from constants import *`
+- In `wallet.py`, imported all constants: `from constants import *`

-- Use these anytime you reference these strings, both in function calls, and in setting object keys.
+- Used these anytime I referenced these strings, both in function calls, and in setting object keys.

 ### 3. Generate a Mnemonic